AnggaR96s/Reforestation/README.md

-## What do you do on a remote island?
-Try and find the TV island it belongs to.
+## Did you hear the one about the guy with the broken hearing aid?
+Neither did he.